pabsan-0/docker-painless-guis/README.md

 Revert to default by running `xhost -SI:localuser:root`.

+## Example summary

-## Here's a truth table with a summary of the above
+Here's a truth table with a summary of the above

 Generated with [tablesgenerator.com](https://www.tablesgenerator.com/html_tables#)